Ernesto Mata: Early life

 Mata was born on 7 November 1915 in Laoag, Ilocos Norte.
 In 1933 he graduated from Ilocos Norte High School and took further education at the University of the Philippines Junior College at Vigan, Ilocos Sur.
 He passed the Philippine Constabulary Academy entrance exam a year later, graduating in March 1937.
 That same year, he became a Third Lieutenant and was assigned with the 23rd Philippine Constabulary Company in Iloilo City.

 World War II

-During World War II he fought in the United States Army Forces in the Far East and was a commanding officer for the 3rd Battalion, 74th Regiment, and 71st Division in Negros.
+During World War II he fought in the United States Army Forces in the Far East and was a commanding officer for the 3rd Battalion, 74th Infantry Regiment in Negros.
 From 1942 to 1945, instead of surrendering to the Imperial Japanese Army, he led the 72nd Division of the 7th Military District on the island of Negros and assisted in the liberation of the Philippines from the Japanese invaders.
-He served as aide-de-camp for President Sergio Osmeña.
+He served as aide-de-camp for President Sergio Osmeña when he returned from exile.
 He later completed the Infantry Officer's Advanced Course at Fort Benning, Georgia and the Command and General Staff College course at Fort Leavenworth, Kansas.